Periods and harmonic analysis on spherical varieties: Review of spherical varieties

 For a finitely generated $\mathbb Z$-module $M$ we denote by $M^*$ the dual module $\Hom_{\mathbb Z}(M,\mathbb Z)$.
 For our spherical variety $\XX$, we let $\Lambda_X=\varchi(\XX)^*$ and $\mathfrak a_X = \Lambda_X\otimes_{\mathbb Z} \QQ$.
 A $\BB$-invariant, $\QQ$-valued valuation on $k(\XX)$ which is trivial on $k^\times$ (triviality on $k^\times$) will be implicitly assumed from now on) induces by restriction to $k(\XX)^{(\BB)}$ an element of $\Lambda_X$.
 We let $\mathcal V\subset \mathfrak a_X$ be the cone generated by the images of \emph{$\GG$-invariant valuations}.
 (By \cite[Corollary 1.8]{KnLV}, the map from $\GG$-invariant valuations to $\mathfrak a_X$ is injective.)
 We denote by $\Lambda_X^+$ the intersection $\Lambda_X\cap \mathcal V$.
 This is precisely the monoid of $\mathbb Z$-valued valuations.
 Notice that $\mathcal V$ contains the image of the \emph{negative} Weyl chamber under the natural map $\mathfrak a\twoheadrightarrow \mathfrak a_X$, \cite[Corollary 5.3]{KnLV}.
 (To get a sense for some of the geometry here, and in particular why there are ``distinguished directions'' in $A_X$ at all, the reader may wish to glance at the example in \S \ref{axpluspgl}.)

 The notation $\mathcal V$ is compatible with the literature on spherical varieties, but in this paper we also denote it, invariably, by $\mathfrak a_X^+$.
 We say that $\XX$ is a \emph{wavefront} spherical variety if $\mathcal V$ is precisely equal to the image of the negative Weyl chamber.
+The terminology is due to the validity of the Wavefront Lemma \ref{wavefront}; this class of varieties was not previously singled out, to our knowledge.
 Symmetric varieties, in particular, are wavefront \cite{KnLV}, but not, for instance, the variety $\UU\backslash \GG$, where $\UU$ is a maximal unipotent subgroup.
 (However, the latter becomes wavefront if we consider the additional action of a maximal torus ``on the left''; i.e., it is wavefront as a homogeneous variety for $\GG \times \AA$.
 Perhaps the simplest non-wavefront spherical variety which cannot be treated in this way is the variety $\GGL_2\backslash \SSO_5$.)